-Risk Summary of Control Mechanisms Fund assets fail to deliver returns in line with the anticipated returns Only anticipate long-term returns on a relatively prudent basis to reduce risk of under-performing. underpinning the valuation of liabilities and contribution rates over the long- term.
-Assets invested on the basis of specialist advice, in a suitably diversified manner across asset classes, geographies, managers, etc. Analyse progress at three yearly valuations for all employers.
+Risk Summary of Control Mechanisms Fund assets fail to deliver returns in line with the anticipated returns Only anticipate long-term returns on a relatively prudent basis to reduce risk of under-performing. over the long- term Assets invested on the basis of specialist advice, in a suitably diversified manner across asset classes, geographies, managers, etc. Analyse progress at three yearly valuations for all employers.
 Inter-valuation roll-forward of liabilities between valuations at whole Fund level.
 Inappropriate long-term investment strategy.
 Overall investment strategy options considered as an integral part of the funding strategy.
 Used asset liability modelling to measure 4 key outcomes.
 Chosen option considered to provide the best balance.
-Active investment manager under- performance relative to benchmark.
+Active investment manager underperformance relative to benchmark.
 Quarterly investment monitoring analyses market performance and active managers relative to their index benchmark.